This page introduces you to the AppDynamics App IQ Platform.

 For more information, see Alert and Respond.

 While business transaction performance is the typical focus of a performance monitoring strategy, monitoring infrastructure performance can add insight to underlying factors in business transaction performance.
-AppDynamics can alert you to the problem at the business transaction level and at the infrastructure level.
+AppDynamics can alert you to the problem at the business transaction level and the infrastructure level.

 AppDynamics provides preconfigured application infrastructure metrics and default health rules to enable you to discover and correct infrastructure problems.
 You can also configure additional persistent metrics to implement a monitoring strategy specific to your business needs and application architecture.

 In addition to health rules, you can view infrastructure metrics in the Metric Browser.
-In this context, theand graphs can be particularly useful to understanding how infrastructure metrics can correlate or relate to business transaction performance.
+In this context, theand graphs can be particularly useful for understanding how infrastructure metrics can correlate or relate to business transaction performance.

 Integrating and Extending AppDynamics

 AppDynamics provides many ways for you to extend AppDynamics Pro and integrate metrics with other systems.
 The AppDynamics Exchange contains numerous extensions you can download, and you can develop your own if you can't find what you need.

 Extensions for AppDynamics come in the following categories: